celleb/swiftmailer/README.md

 ## Template Engine Documentation

-The SwiftMailer package includes a simple template engine to render HTML email templates.
+The SwiftMail package includes a simple template engine to render HTML email templates.
 This engine supports variable interpolation, loops, and includes, allowing you to create dynamic and reusable email templates.

 ### Features